 Creating a WordPress Redirect With a Plugin

 As we already covered, there are legitimate times to create a WordPress redirect.
-And if your host doesn’t have a redirect rules feature, you might have to use a WordPress plugin.
+And if your host doesn’t have redirect rules feature, you might have to use a WordPress plugin.
 There are many redirection plugins available for free from the WordPress plugin directory.

 WordPress Redirection plugin